rodrigoneumann/third-milestone-project/README.md

   - [JS Hint](https://jshint.com/)

 - Python
-  - [PEP8](http://pep8online.com/) - The Python scripts was checked with pep8online. almost all the errors were solved, the only ones that persisted were of lines longer than 79 characters in some cases, however in most cases they are in mongoDB query lines.
+  - [PEP8](http://pep8online.com/) - The Python scripts were checked with pep8online. almost all the errors were solved, the only ones that persisted were of lines longer than 79 characters in some cases, however, in most cases they are in MongoDB query lines.

 #### Responsiveness